-The subject property/UGB expansion area is located on the southwest side of town near the airport and therefore poses little to no direct operational impact on transportation systems downtown or outside of the airport industrial area.
-The ODOT approved OR 126 Corridor Plan has identified future improvements needed for the intersection of Hwy 126 and Millican Road/Tom McCall Road - these identified road improvements are already identified as being needed even without the proposed UGB expansion and future development of the subject property will financially contribute to these identified mitigation projects.
+The subject property/UGB expansion area is located in the southwest area of town near the airport and therefore poses little to no direct operational impact on transportation systems downtown or outside of the airport industrial area.
+The ODOT approved OR 126 Corridor Plan has identified future improvements needed for the intersection of Hwy 126 and George Millican Road/Tom McCall Road.
+The identified improvements have funding available for redevelopment and are scheduled to begin this process in 2016.
+Development of the subject property will financially contribute to the identified TSP improvements beginning the redevelopment process.
 City and County staff have determined that development of the site will not impact airport operations.